Our Sunday worship service starts at 9:30 AM at 4685 Alder Cove Rd. West. Tillamook, OR.

 We will do our best to make you feel welcomed and at home.
 You’ll find that we are a relaxed group of people.
 There’s no dress code, so just wear whatever will help you feel comfortable.
 We have a wheel chair ramp for both floors of our building.
 Let us know how we can accommodate any special needs you may have.
 For the hearing impaired, personal headphones are available.
 For more information about what is provided for kids and youth, please see the Kids & Youth page.
 A nursery and Children’s program are available during the worship service.

 Our music teams rotate, so depending on who is leading our time of singing you will hear a mix of different songs, hymns and musical styles.
-A typical Sunday includes a sermon that Aaron Carlson shares.
+A typical Sunday includes a sermon shared by our pastor, Aaron Carlson.

 What’s different about us?